 Your running style

-Are you to neutral running shoes, supination or running shoes for pronation?
+Are you to neutral running shoes, supination, or running shoes for pronation?
 A neutral running style means your foot hits the ground as straight as possible.
-If your ankles Rolling inward, it means you are a pronation runner and you need pronation shoes.
+If your ankles Roll inward, it means you are a pronation runner and you need pronation shoes.
 By supination, also called under pronation, the ankles roll slightly outward when the foot hits the ground.
 You can have your running style tested by a physiotherapist or in a sports shop.

 Cushioning in your running shoes